wofr06/lesspipe/README.md

  not, `pygmentize`, `source-highlight`, `code2color` and `vimcolor` are tried.
 Among these colorizers a preferred one can be forced for coloring by setting the ENV variable **LESSCOLORIZER** to the name of the colorizer.
- For `pygmentize` and `bat/batcat` also a style option can be set:
+ For `pygmentize` and `bat/batcat` also a restricted set of options can be set:
 ```
-        LESSCOLORIZER='pygmentize -O style=somename'
+        LESSCOLORIZER='pygmentize -O style=foo'
-        LESSCOLORIZER='bat --style=somename'
+        LESSCOLORIZER='bat --style=foo --theme=bar'
 ```
  Much better syntax highlighting is obtained using the `less` emulation of `vim`:
  The editor `vim` comes with a file `less.sh`, e.g. on Ubuntu located in